sdsc/spack/README.md

 they should, however, be adhered to whenever possible, unless special circumstances apply.

-- Any Spack instance deployed in production on an HPC system at SDSC should originate from a deployment branch within the sdsc/spack GitHub repository.
+- Any Spack instance deployed in production should originate from a deployment branch within the sdsc/spack GitHub repository.
-- Any change to Spack instance in production on an HPC system at SDSC
-- should originate as a pull request submitted to
+- Any change to Spack instance in production should originate as a pull request submitted to

 - https://spack.readthedocs.io/en/latest/contribution_guide.html
 - https://spack.readthedocs.io/en/latest/packaging_guide.html